extension-js/extension.js/programs/create/templates/chatgpt/template/README.md

 # [projectName]

-> This project was bootstrapped using the Extension React-TypeScript template.
+> This project was bootstrapped using the Extension.js React-TypeScript template.

 ## Scripts Available